Create a

 Recognizing the industry skills gaps

 Financial services face a global problem confronting employers across sectors—a rapid decline in the availability of critical skills.
 70% of FSI's CEOs consider this a significant threat to their growth objectives.
 Only 28% of those have plans and actions to remedy the situation.
-The biggest concern is related to the digital skills of the FSI workforce, with one survey finding that 38% of FSIs lack sufficient employees to meet current business needs.
+The biggest concern is the digital skills of the FSI workforce, with one survey finding that 38% of FSIs lack sufficient staff to meet current business needs.
 Private market and FinTech firms are creating expanded opportunities, and the demand for appropriately skilled professionals is creating increased labor market competition for traditional financial service HR and recruiting teams.

 Reported shortcomings in data analytics, cybersecurity, and cloud computing workers are noteworthy given the industry-wide movement toward advanced automation, customer preferences, and decision-support needs.
 Included here is the rapidly rising demand for AI skills in the risk, legal, and compliance functions essential to managing this highly regulated industry.
 The talent competition is fierce, especially when trying to draw from the technology industry in machine learning, cybersecurity, data analytics, neural networks, and data privacy in the face of emerging quantum computing fraud capabilities.